Foci Or Focuses? Correct Plural Form Explained for 2026

 No, it is still widely used in academic writing.

-3. Which one should I use in SEO content?
+3. Which one should I use in content?

 4. Can I use focuses in formal writing?